cell2fire/Cell2Fire/docsrc/source/rstfiles/Editing.rst

 Editing Weather
 ===============

-One of the benifits of this simulator is the ability to able to modify inputs to create different enviorments.
+One of the benefits of this simulator is the ability to able to modify inputs to create different enviornments.
-To modify inputs for the delme63 example, you will cd to
+To modify inputs for the delme63 example, you will cd to:

 .. code-block:: html
    :linenos: